edjineer/BookNotes/Roy_CppMemory_2025.md

 Intro

 * Ownership Semantics
+  * Smart pointers are all about clarifying ownership over indirectly accessed resources
+  * Great table to reference on pg 129

 Writing your own unique_ptr

 * Type Signature
+  * Type, and deleter are input parameters
+  * 2 types: scalar and array unique_ptr
+  * Deleters should be stateless and use EBO Empty base optimization
 * Special Member Functions
 * Pointer-like functions
+  * different for scalar and array cases

 Writing your own shared_ptr

+* Details
+  * Harder because it has two responsibilities: co-owning, and counter management
+  * Synchronization is required to avoid a data race
 * Make_shared
+  * Instead of `std::shared_ptr<X>p{new X {}}`, do `auto p = std::make_shared<X>`
+  * Make_shared will allocate bot hthe object and counter in same allocation of memory, puts them both on the same cache line

 Writing a policy-based duplicating pointer